 National Historic District

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Miniature Railroad (here, next to this marker); Auto Race (a few steps from this marker); The Pagoda (within shouting distance of this marker); The Kenny Fountain
+Miniature Railroad (within shouting distance of this marker); Laffin' Sal (within shouting distance of this marker); Auto Race (within shouting

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on July 14, 2021.
 It was originally submitted on August 30, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 276 times since then.
-Photos: 1, 2. submitted on August 30, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 309 times since then and 18 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 30, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.